 “Beau Johnson’s stories are hard tales of revenge and sorrow.
 Nothing can prepare you for the darkness in these stories and nothing can make you turn away once you start reading.
 All of Them to Burn is an excellent collection.” —Nikki Dolson, author of All Things Violent

 “These chilling short stories—many featuring the return of the mythic-like hero, Bishop Rider—drop us into the darkest depths of human suffering and ruin.
 Beau Johnson can spin the most brutal of tales with raw emotion, savage honesty, and fierce humor.
-A standout collection from a seasoned storyteller.” —Sarah Chen, author of Cleaning Up Finn
+A standout collection from a seasoned storyteller.” —Sarah M. Chen, author of Cleaning Up Finn